Model-Based Epistemic Variance of Values for Risk-Aware Policy Optimization: Introduction

+We motivate the need for risk-aware objectives with two concrete practical tasks: online exploration and offline optimization.
+In online exploration, the MDP's reward signal is sparse and standard RL algorithms based on maximizing expected return converge to a suboptimal solution even in simple tasks \citep{raffin_smooth_2021}.
+In offline optimization, the RL agent does not interact with the MDP and solely relies on a dataset with limited support; in this case, standard RL algorithms without additional regularization are known to diverge \citep{levine_offline_2020}.
+While each of these problems have been tackled individually in the past, we propose a unified solution by quantifying epistemic uncertainty and optimizing a simple risk-aware objective: risk-seeking to encourage exploration in the absence of a reward signal, or risk-averse for explicit regularization in offline optimization.
+The two behaviors are controlled by a single hyperparameter, thus the same algorithm can be applied to both exploration and offline problems.

-\IEEEPARstart{T}{he} goal of reinforcement learning (RL) agents is to maximize the expected return via interactions with an \emph{a priori} unknown environment \cite{sutton_reinforcement_2018}.
-In model-based RL (MBRL), the agent learns a statistical model of the environment, which can then be used for efficient exploration \cite{sutton_dyna_1991,strehl_analysis_2008,jaksch_near-optimal_2010}.
-The performance of deep MBRL algorithms was historically lower than that of model-free methods, but the gap has been closing in recent years \cite{janner_when_2019}.
-Key to these improvements are models that quantify epistemic and aleatoric uncertainty \cite{depeweg_decomposition_2018,chua_deep_2018} and algorithms that leverage model uncertainty to optimize the policy \cite{curi_efficient_2020}.
-Still, a core challenge in MBRL is to quantify the uncertainty in long-term performance predictions of a policy given a probabilistic model of the dynamics \cite{deisenroth_pilco_2011}.
-Quantification of uncertainty around the policy's value enables risk-awarereness, i.e., reasoninig about the long-term risk of rolling out a policy, which has shown promising results for both risk-seeking \cite{deisenroth_pilco_2011,fan_model-based_2021} and risk-averse \cite{zhou_deep_2020,yu_mopo_2020} policy optimization.
+In order to model epistemic uncertainty, we adopt the model-based RL (MBRL) paradigm, in which the RL agent learns a probabilistic model of the MDP \citep{sutton_dyna_1991}.
+For tabular RL problems with finite state-action spaces, provably efficient RL algorithms leverage the learned model of the MDP to derive epistemic-uncertainty-based rewards that instill exploratory behaviour \citep{strehl_analysis_2008,jaksch_near-optimal_2010}.
+Beyond these tabular RL approaches, modern deep learning MBRL methods quantify epistemic and aleatoric uncertainty in the learned MDP dynamics \citep{depeweg_decomposition_2018,chua_deep_2018} and leverage them to optimize the policy \citep{curi_efficient_2020}.
+Still, proper uncertainty quantification of long-term return predictions remains a challenging trade-off between accuracy and tractable probabilistic inference \citep{deisenroth_pilco_2011}.
+Despite these challenges, it has been shown that quantification of uncertainty around the policy's value enables risk-awareness, i.e., reasoning about the long-term risk of rolling out a policy.
+Promising results have been reported for both risk-seeking \citep{deisenroth_pilco_2011,fan_model-based_2021} and risk-averse \citep{zhou_deep_2020,yu_mopo_2020} policy optimization.